Maximum Linear Arrangement: exact algorithms for specific classes of graphs and approximation algorithms for wide classes of graphs: Bipartite and non-bipartite arrangements

-Nurse and De Vos \cite{Nurse2018a,Nurse2019a} devised an algorithm to solve {\tt MaxLA} on directed trees, and then applied it to undirected trees; they showed that their algorithm has time complexity $\bigO{n^{4\maxdegreeT}}$.
-While their algorithm solves {\tt MaxLA} for all undirected trees, its cost is worse than exponential. \cref{algo:bip_and_nonbip_arrangements:one_thistle_MaxLA} combined with \cref{algo:bip_and_nonbip_arrangements:Bipartite_MaxLA} solves {\tt MaxLA} for almost all trees (\cref{fig:bip_and_nonbip_arrangements:maximal_nonbip:trees_solvable_1_thiste_MaxLA}) with lower worst-case time complexity.
-Now, when considering that the maximum degree of an unlabeled free tree is typically $\bigTh{\log{n}}$ \cite{Goh1994a} the complexity of the algorithm by Nurse and De Vos reduces to $\bigO{n^{4\log{n}}}$ while the complexity of \cref{algo:bip_and_nonbip_arrangements:one_thistle_MaxLA} reduces to $\bigO{n^3}$.
+\textcite{Nurse2018a,Nurse2019a} devised an algorithm to solve {\tt MaxLA} on directed trees, and then applied it to undirected trees; they showed that their algorithm has time complexity $\bigO{n^{4\maxdegreeT}}$.
+While their algorithm solves {\tt MaxLA} for all undirected trees, its cost is worse than exponential.
+Now, when considering that the maximum degree of an unlabeled free tree is typically $\bigTh{\log{n}}$ \parencite{Goh1994a} the complexity of the algorithm by Nurse and De Vos reduces to $\bigO{n^{4\log{n}}}$ while the complexity of \cref{algo:bip_and_nonbip_arrangements:one_thistle_MaxLA} reduces to $\bigO{n^3 \cdot \log{n}}$.
 Therefore, given the low proportion of trees with high maximum degree, we expect our algorithm to perform better (both in the worst and typical cases) than that by Nurse and De Vos at the expense of not solving {\tt MaxLA} for all trees.